Nutmeg Guide – Read our In-Depth Nutmeg Review

 Does Nutmeg offer negative balance protection?

-Does Nutmeg offer guaranteed stop loss?Nutmeg regrettably, does not provide guaranteed stop loss.
-Nutmeg provides an opportunity for its traders to close their trades at their specified price.
-Apart from that, Nutmeg doesn't offer guaranteed stop loss.
+Does Nutmeg offer guaranteed stop loss?Nutmeg regrettably, does not offer guaranteed stop loss.
+Nutmeg provides a chance for its dealers to close their trades at their specified price.
+Aside from that, Nutmeg does not provide guaranteed stop loss.

-Does Nutmeg allow scalping?Yes, Nutmeg do permit scalping.
-Many traders across the world choose Nutmeg due to their scalping services.
+Does Nutmeg allow scalping?Yes, Nutmeg do allow scalping.
+Many traders across the world choose Nutmeg due to their services that are trading.
 They offer trading on WebTrader, Desktop, Mobile & Apps which allow this.

 Does Nutmeg allow hedging?